shaneyg8/OOProject/README.md

 #Deploying
 ----------
--Run Java project in Eclipse
+- Run Java project in Eclipse
--When prompted browse and find your desired Jar file -Click Calculate Stability
+- When prompted browse and find your desired Jar file
+- Click Calculate Stability
 - A pop up window will then appear of InDegree, OutDegree, Stability and the Class Names